tommysghid/victr_test/README.md

 Database migration file is found in databse/migraton/2020_08_20_000000_create_victr_table

 THese are just the basic funcitonality.
-I didn't include theming/styling, comments/notes, elegant exception, etc due to time limitations.
+I didn't include theming/styling, comments/notes, a lot of time on performance/usabliity/bells/whistles/elegant exception, etc due to time limitations.